nickolasclarke/dispatch/README.md

 See directions [here](https://wiki.openstreetmap.org/wiki/Downloading_data) and downloads [here](https://planet.openstreetmap.org/).

 We got our data from [this link](https://free.nchc.org.tw/osm.planet/pbf/planet-latest.osm.pbf).
+The file was 50GB.

 Extract roads from file
 -------------------------